NLKNguyen/nd00333_AZMLND_C2/README.md

 ![image](https://user-images.githubusercontent.com/4667129/129495120-9cd5f844-91c9-419d-b6ef-cc59846ec515.png)

 The project includes registering dataset to use with Automated ML to determine the best model for production deployment as a REST API endpoint which will then be consumed by a REST client and also be managed by Python SDK for monitoring.
-Finally, a pipeline will be setup so that it can be trigger to execute whenever needed in the future.
+Finally, a pipeline will be set up so that it can be triggered to execute whenever needed in the future.

 # Key Steps